christhekeele/rails-tables/README.md

       # instead of relying on User.datatable.html_data.
       self.source_path = :users_path

-      # If not specified here, datatables will order :asc on the first column, no matter how your dataset orders itself initially.
+      # If not specified here, datatables will order :asc on the first column,
+      # no matter how your dataset orders itself initially.
-      # Setting this injects extra data attributes on page through User.datatable.html_data that override datatables behaviour,
+      # Setting this injects extra data attributes on pagethrough User.datatable.html_data that
-      # through the aoColumnDefs and fnServerParams javascripts.
+      # override datatables behaviour, through the aoColumnDefs and fnServerParams javascripts.
       initial_ordering :username => :desc